John-Nagle/baudotrss/messager/README.txt

 - Add support for ITA2 character set.
 - Detects Internet connections stuck at WiFi logon pages.

+Version 2.6:
+- Avoids printing news items more than once, even if their timestamp changes.
+- For machines with no keyboard, BREAK is now recognized, and will restart the news feeds from the beginning.

 This is a Python program for driving classic Baudot teletype machines such as the Model 15 or Model 28.
 It's usable with both KSR machines (with a keyboard)